‘Grey’s Anatomy’ Fans Crucify Patrick Dempsey’s Birthday Post To His Wife

 Amidst the rude and unrealistic insults being hurled at the post, there were also a few warm-hearted fans to tried to remind their peers that they need to wrap their heads around reality and stop being so hateful.

-One level-headed fan spoke out saying, “He’s done with the show, has been for a while now but you delusional crazy fans just can’t accept that he’s doing other things.”
+“He’s done with the show, has been for a while now but you delusional crazy fans just can’t accept that he’s doing other things,” one level-headed fan said.

-Another supportive fan added: “Reading the comments.
+“Reading the comments.
 You guys need to learn the difference between reality and FICTION.
-Joking or not, you guys need to stop with those comments.”
+Joking or not, you guys need to stop with those comments,” another supportive fan added.

 Sadly, this is not the first time that fans have made inappropriate comments on Dempsey’s post in relation to his former life on Grey’s Anatomy.

-Back in August of 2018 the actor posted a photo of himself and his wife on their 19th wedding anniversary.
+In August of 2018, the actor posted a photo of himself and his wife on their 19th wedding anniversary.
 The photo received similar types of comments including: “THAT’S NOT MEREDITH” and “First you die and then you cheat, Mer does not deserve this.”

-While fans will probably never see the on-screen chemistry between Pompeo and Dempsey again, but they can sleep easy knowing that the two former on-screen lovers departed on fair terms.
+While fans will probably never see the on-screen chemistry between Pompeo and Dempsey again, they can sleep easy knowing that the two former on-screen lovers departed on fair terms.

-In a recent interview with former co-star Ellen Pompeo, Good Housekeeping revealed that the two have not spoken since Dempsey’s departure but that she will always “have a place in her heart” for him.
+In a recent interview with former co-star Ellen Pompeo, Good Housekeeping revealed that the two have not spoken since Dempsey’s departure, but that she will always “have a place in her heart” for him.